Frequently Asked Questions

 If you’re serious about launching your life, and want support to get a job, go to school, and / or find your life path, we’re the place for you.

 We have been told many times that we’re the most clinically sophisticated, caring, nurturing transitional program for young adults in existence.

-We have an immaculate track record of helping our clients overcome the issues holding them back, and placing them with jobs and schooling situations they love, and thrive in.
+We have an immaculate track record of helping our students overcome the issues holding them back, and placing them with jobs and schooling situations they love, and thrive in.

 We are seasoned professionals making up a team with shared values.
-We work alongside one another and each of our clients to help them meet their full potential in a beautiful, safe environment in which each client is respected and given both the freedom and support they need to launch into a productive, happy, healthy, independent life.
+We work alongside one another and each of our students to help them meet their full potential in a beautiful, safe environment in which each student is respected and given both the freedom and support they need to launch into a productive, happy, healthy, independent life.